yang2076/Tinker_Milestoning/README.md

 * `restrain_type`  : The type of coarse variables (dihedral or RMSD)

-`dihedral a b c d` (a,b,c,d are the atom id defining the dihedral)
+`restrain_type dihedral a b c d` (a,b,c,d are the atom id defining the dihedral)

-`RMSD A B C` (A: RMSD between reactant and product, in Angstrom; B: divide the value of RMSD A into B parts; C: the first C atoms will be used to calculate the RMSD)
+`restrain_type RMSD A B C` (A: RMSD between reactant and product, in Angstrom; B: divide the value of RMSD A into B parts; C: the first C atoms will be used to calculate the RMSD)

 * `forcefield`  : The forcefield file .prm